-Jean M. Bennett, OSA’s first woman president and a Fellow Emeritus was a highly decorated research physicist who was widely known for her contributions to the study of optical surfaces.
+Jean M. Bennett, the Society's first woman president and a Fellow Emeritus was a highly decorated research physicist who was widely known for her contributions to the study of optical surfaces.

-She received her B.A. in physics from Mount Holyoke College in 1951 and did her graduate work at Pennsylvania State University, where she became the first woman at the school to earn a Ph.D. in physics in 1955.
-The following year, she was employed as a research physicist at Michelson Laboratory in China Lake, Calif.
-In 1956, she joined the Naval Weapons Center (now the Naval Air Warfare Center) at China Lake, where she remained throughout her career, except for brief visiting appointments at the University of Alabama, Huntsville, and Stockholm’s Institute of Optical Research.
+She received her B.A. in physics from Mount Holyoke College, U.S. in 1951 and did her graduate work at Pennsylvania State University, U.S., where she became the first woman at the school to earn a Ph.D. in physics in 1955.
+The following year, she was employed as a research physicist at Michelson Laboratory, U.S. In 1956, she joined the Naval Weapons Center (now the Naval Air Warfare Center) at China Lake, where she remained throughout her career, except for brief visiting appointments at the University of Alabama, Huntsville, and Stockholm’s Institute of Optical Research.

 Bennett received numerous other awards and honors, including the SPIE Technology Achievement Award (1983) and the Naval Weapons Center L.T.E.
 Thompson Award for scientific achievements in optics technology (1988).
 She was recognized as a Senior Fellow of the Naval Weapons Center in 1989 and, in 1994, she was named a Distinguished Fellow, an honor limited to .025 percent of the Naval Weapons Center’s technical population, for her work in interferometry, micro-roughness analysis, and optical physics, and for her extensive original contributions in optical surface scattering and surface roughness.
 In 1988, the Rose-Hulman Institute of Technology (formerly the Rose Polytechnic Institute) in Terre Haute, Ind., created the Jean Bennett Award, given annually to a senior who has demonstrated excellence in optics.